Skip to content

 Custom attributes

 Any field that exists on both the client side and the Returning.AI platform can be used as an identity attribute.
-Custom fields can be created in the Returning.AI admin panel to add additional layers of identity verification.
+Custom fields can be created in the Returning.AI admin panel so you can key off a stable broker-owned ID like data-customer-id instead of email.

 <script